 - Make sure you have a suitable place to stay after your operation or prepare your home.

-- If you can, try to make sure that you have a support network for after the Don’t be afraid to let people know that you will need their help.
+- If you can, try to make sure that you have a support network for after the operation.
+Don’t be afraid to let people know that you will need their help.

-- Talk through any worries you may be having with a friend or paren If you are feeling very worried or anxious you can speak to your doctor.
+- Talk through any worries you may be having with a friend or parent.
+If you are feeling very worried or anxious you can speak to your doctor.
 Your doctor can help you find extra support such as counselling to help you mentally prepare for surgery.

 Before your operation